 Save the date for our Chicago Benefit Lunch on Thursday, April 11, 2019 celebrating the power of youth agency, voice, and civic engagement.
-Together we can help the next generation face history NOW.
+Together we can help prepare the next generation to face history NOW.

 When & Where

 Thursday, April 11, 2019